 The following tables set forth summary consolidated financial data for the Bank at and for each of the periods indicated.
-The summary statement of financial position data as of December 31, 2016 and 2015, and the summary profit or loss data as of and for each of the three years in the period ended December 31, 2016, are qualified in their entirety by, and should be read in conjunction with, the Audited Consolidated Financial Statements and notes to those statements included in this Base Prospectus.
-Data related to the Bank's Financial position as of December 31, 2014 is derived from the Bank's audited financial statements included in the Bank's Annual Report on Form 20-F for the year 2015 filed with the Commission on April 29, 2016.
+The summary statement of financial position data as of December 31, 2017 and 2016, and the summary profit or loss data as of and for each of the three years in the period ended December 31, 2017, are qualified in their entirety by, and should be read in conjunction with, the Audited Consolidated Financial Statements and notes to those statements included in this Base Prospectus.
+The Bank's consolidated financial position as of December 31, 2015 should be read in conjunction with the Bank's audited financial statements included in the Bank's Annual Report on Form 20-F, filed with the SEC on April 28, 2017.
 The financial data presented herein were prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB"), and Interpretations issued by the IFRS Interpretation Committee (formerly known as "IFRIC"), and is stated in U.S. dollars.
-Because fiscal year 2015 is the first year the Bank has prepared and presented its financial statements in accordance with IFRS, the Bank did not include the historical financial information as of and for the years ended December 31, 2013 and 2012.
-The information below is qualified in its entirety by the detailed information include and incorporated by reference herein and should be read in conjunction with "Description of Business of Bladex," and the Audited Consolidated Financial Statements and notes to those statements included in this Base Prospectus.
+The information below is qualified in its entirety by the detailed information included and incorporated by reference herein and should be read in conjunction with "Description of Business of Bladex," and the Audited Consolidated Financial Statements and notes to those statements included in this Base Prospectus.